IgniteUI/help-topics/topics/02_Controls/Editors/01_igDateEditor/05_Migrating_to_the_new_igDateEditor.md

-getSelection|Used to get left or right edge of selection.|This method is removed. getValueByMode|Used to get value in editor by dataMode.|This method is not supported. hasInvalidMessage|Used to check if invalid message is displayed.|This method is removed as its` functionality is covered by the API for the igEditorNotifier. mainElement|Used to get reference to jquery object which is used as top/outer element of igNumericEditor.|This method is renamed to `editorContainter` to better communicate what it does. paste|Used to paste text at location of caret.|This is renamed to `insert` and the `txt` parameter is renamed to `string` as it is a numeric string of characters. remove|This was used to remove editor from its parent element, but keeps the rest of functionality|This method is not supported. removeListItem|Used to remove item from list.|This method is removed.
+getSelection|Used to get left or right edge of selection.|This method is removed. getValueByMode|Used to get value in editor by dataMode.|This method is not supported. hasInvalidMessage|Used to check if invalid message is displayed.|This method is removed as its` functionality is covered by the API for the igEditorNotifier. mainElement|Used to get reference to jquery object which is used as top/outer element of igDateEditor.|This method is renamed to `editorContainter` to better communicate what it does. paste|Used to paste text at location of caret.|This is renamed to `insert` and the `txt` parameter is renamed to `string` as it is a numeric string of characters. remove|This was used to remove editor from its parent element, but keeps the rest of functionality|This method is not supported. removeListItem|Used to remove item from list.|This method is removed.